Bieten

-Bieten, Laubbieten, Lab bietn or Labbieten (in South Tyrol) or Bavarian Poker (Bayrischer Pocker) is a card game that is popular in the Austrian Tyrol and the Bavarian Prealps.
+Bieten, Laubbieten, Lab bietn or Labbieten (in South Tyrol) or Bavarian Poker (Bayrischer Pocker) is a card game that is popular in the Tyrolean region and the Bavarian Prealps.
 It used to be a game frequently played by timber rafters and muleteers.
 It can be seen as a precursor to the traditional Tyrolean game of Perlaggen.
 The unusual feature of Bieten is the nature of the competition.
 The players have the option, even if they have a poor hand, of persuading their opponent(s) to cave in through skilful bidding (Bieten) and bluffing.

 Aim

 The aim of each hand is to score points by winning certain 'figures'.

 Cards

 German playing cards are used for Bieten.
 It is usually played by 2 or more players, without partnerships, but 3 or 4 players works best.
 Of the standard deck of 36 cards, the 6 of Acorns, Leaves and Hearts are removed, leaving only the 6 of Bells, the Weli, in play.
 The card ranking is as for Watten, i.e. Sow ("A") - King - Ober - Unter - 10 - 9 - 8 - 7 - Weli.

 In Austrian Tyrol, William Tell pattern cards (also called "double German cards" or doppeldeutsche Karten) are usually used for Bieten, while in South Tyrol the Salzburg pattern is more common.